Advanced-Computer-Lab-2022/KIMOS/README.md

 - **ReactJS** 18.2.0
     - Was used for building the frontend.
 - **SASS** 1.55.0
-    - SASS stands for Syntactically Awesome Stylesheet which is extension to CSS.
-We used it to organize our styling sheets files as it can get out of hand.
-And to get use of its awesome functionalities such as **mixins** which can be used to define a set of styling attributes and we can call it inside any selector and the same styling will be applied there.
+    - SASS stands for Syntactically Awesome Stylesheet which is an extension to CSS.
+We used it to organize our styling sheets files as it can get out of hand as well as to use one of its awesome functionalities such as **mixins** which can be used to define a set of styling attributes and we can call it inside any selector and the same styling will be applied there.
 - **Redux** 4.2.0
     - Redux is a global state management library.
-We used it as for some variables it will be very complicated to keep sending the data from the parent to its child and so on.
-We used Redux to store the data that will be accessed from different parts in the project and keep them there so that they can be accessed easily.
+We used it for some variables as it would have been very complicated to keep sending the data from the parent to its child and so on.
+We used Redux to store the data that will be accessed from different parts of the project and keep them there so that they can be accessed easily.
 - **Material UI (MUI5)** 5.11.2
-    - React components library that provide us with many UI components such as buttons, modals and switches.
-We used only one library to have a consistent UI looking website.
+    - React components library that provides us with many UI components such as buttons, modals, and switches.
+We used only one library to have a consistent UI throughout the website.
 - **Axios** 1.1.3
     - A library to send HTTP requests.
 We used it to communicate with the backend to send and get data.
 - **React-draggable** 4.4.5
     - Used to make the notes draggable across the screen.
 - **RechartsJS** 2.1.16
-    - library that provide us with many graphs/charts to use.
+    - A library that provides us with many graphs/charts to use.
 - **JSpdf** 2.5.1
-    - library to create PDF files using HTML content.
+    - A library to create PDF files using HTML content.